HarvardWestlake/HWGo/README.md

 I think notable students in the school should also be able to be captured

 There should be a 3d to-scale model of every capturable person, so that you can spawn them anywhere

+Cafeteria food of the day can serve as different boost/powerup

+the evolution of captured teachrs.